markwiggles/simple_spree/README.md

 <blockquote>
-We will endeavour to ensure that data-hook / id combination will remain consistent within any single view file (where possible), thus making your overrides more robust and upgrade proof.</blockquote> <i>Spree docs...</i>
+"We will endeavour to ensure that data-hook / id combination will remain consistent within any single view file (where possible), thus making your overrides more robust and upgrade proof."  <i>Spree docs...</i> </blockquote>